CSAH 11 (Foley Boulevard) BNSF Railway Grade Separation

 Anoka County will provide informational materials and maps at Public Information Meetings that will be held throughout the course of the project.
 The County will inform the surrounding landowners of the upcoming meetings by mailing individual meeting notices to property owners and residents within a half-mile of the corridor.
 In addition, this website will also contain announcements of the meetings.
 The meetings will be an open house style format where County and City staff will interact with the public, answering questions and providing information as they look at various boards and maps of the proposed project.
 Comment cards will be provided to the public to use for written comments and can be completed either at the meeting or at home.
 Verbal and written comments gathered at the meetings will be reviewed by staff.

-If you have any questions about the proposed project or would like to comment on any aspect of the project, please contact either of the representatives below:
+If you have any questions about the construction, or would like to comment on any aspect of the project, please contact the representative below: